A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Introduction

 With a growing interest in high-dimensional (large $p$) settings, considerable attention has been given over the past two decades to variable selection procedures relying on the Lasso program,

-The Lasso program is appealing because it is relatively easy to solve and at the same time the solution to \eqref{eq:lasso}, call it $\widehat{\beta}(\lambda)$, tends to be sparse.
-Thus, variable selection is readily elicited by associating with $\widehat{\beta}(\lambda)$ the subset
+The Lasso is appealing because it is relatively easy to solve and at the same time the solution to \eqref{eq:lasso} tends to be sparse.
+Thus, for any $\lambda>0$, if $\widehat{\beta}(\lambda)$ denotes the solution to \eqref{eq:lasso}, variable selection is readily elicited by associating with $\widehat{\beta}(\lambda)$ the subset

-Indeed, many works have studied the properties of this selection procedure, mostly establishing conditions on $\bX$ and $\beta$ for selection consistency, $\mathbb{P}(\widehat{\mathcal{S}}=\mathcal{S}) \to 1$, e.g. \cite{meinshausenhigh, zhao,zou, wainwright2009, buhlmannlivre, dossal}.
+which will be referred to as {\it Lasso selection} for the rest of this paper.
+Many works have studied the properties of Lasso selection, mostly establishing conditions on $\bX$ and $\beta$ for selection consistency, $\mathbb{P}(\widehat{\mathcal{S}}=\mathcal{S}) \to 1$, e.g. \cite{meinshausenhigh, zhao,zou, wainwright2009, buhlmannlivre, dossal}.
 Such conditions turn out to be generally very stringent even in the noiseless case, $\sigma^2=0$; in other words, the fundamental phenomenon is not a matter of insufficient signal-to-noise ratio.
 While the conditions for \eqref{eq:lasso-var-selection} to recover a {\it superset} of the true support $\mathcal{S}$, also referred to as {\it screening}, are considerably less restrictive, it tends to select too many null variables (see, e.g., \cite{yezhang:10, buhlmannlivre, zhou2009thresholding}).
-This rather discouraging fact has motivated practitioners and theoreticians alike to consider post-processing of the solution to \eqref{eq:lasso}.
-The simplest and perhaps most notable such procedure sets